Portree-Kid/TerraSyncTarTest/README.md

 Run image with local port 1181 forwarded to container.
 The tests in TerraMaster use 1181

+The example contains normal terrasync directories mixed with new style tarballs.

 ```
 docker run -p 1181:80 terrasync
 ```